-If you’re looking for an even simpler pattern then take a look at ‘Whitby’ and ‘Scarborough’, both use rectangle shapes in a herringbone layout that look beautiful when installed in just one colour.
+If you’re looking for an even simpler pattern then take a look at Whitby and Scarborough, (as shown on the left) both use rectangle shapes in a herringbone layout that look beautiful when installed in just one colour.

 Opting for a more detailed, complex pattern is a great way to create some statement style.
 If you’re feeling bold and looking to create a striking floor pattern we have plenty of options.
-Starting with some of the most symmetrical, geometric options ‘Conway’ and ‘Richmond’.
+Starting with some of the most symmetrical, geometric options Conway (left) and Richmond.
 These patterns offer more detail than those pictured above as they use more single pieces building a more intricate look.

 We recommend installing a border with any Victorian Floor tile pattern, adding a border to a geometric floor pattern is like framing a beautiful picture — a border can enhance an intricate pattern and add interest to something less complex.
 They are practical too, bridging the sometimes awkward gaps between pattern and wall edges.
 Matching and contrasting borders can be made up from the huge range of plain and decorated tiles in the range.